COBRE renewal expands nanotechnology research

 UNMC researcher Tatiana Bronich, Ph.D., is the principal investigator on the grant.
 Dr. Bronich is the Parke-Davis Professor in Pharmaceutics, UNMC College of Pharmacy, and the co-director of the Center for Drug Delivery and Nanomedicine.

 "Dr. Bronich has done a great job, not only in mentoring faculty actively involved in this COBRE, but in actively engaging other faculty, including clinical faculty, to identify new opportunities to extend this work into clinical care."
-Jennifer Larson, M.D.
+Jennifer Larsen, M.D.

-Jennifer Larson, M.D.
+Jennifer Larsen, M.D.

 Nanomedicine uses nanomaterials, small polymeric particles, to deliver drugs safely to disease sites, such as cancer tumors.